kilbil1235/alx-low_level_programming/0x00-hello_world/README.md

-script that runs a C
+script that adds the two numbers.